Rishikesh-Jadhav/Vit-Paper-replication-from-scratch-on-Custom-Dataset/README.md

-# Vit-Paper-replication-from-scratch-on-Indian_foods_dataset.
-## This is still a work in progress....
+# Replicating Vanilla VIT Paper from Scratch on an Indian Food Dataset: Work in Progress